Hereinafter referred to as the 'Sites'.

 Cookies may also be placed by our approved business partners, which are known as "third party Cookies".

-CITB uses essential ('strictly necessary') Cookies as they are essential to the effective operation of our Sites.
+CITB uses "strictly necessary" Cookies as they are essential to the effective operation of our Sites.
 If you block these Cookies, it may result in the Sites performing poorly or not working as intended.
 Examples of use include:

-The use of performance Cookies helps us to:
+The use of analytics Cookies helps us to:

 Some performance Cookies are managed for us by third parties for the purposes shown above.
 The Sites use web analytics Cookies provided by Google Analytics.
 This allows us to recognise and track the number of visitors to our sites and track the user journey, which pages are visited and how long for in order to help us improve the operation of the Sites.
 This information does not identify you.
 The information collected by these Cookies is either anonymous or pseudonymised.